About

 Storck's MERCI mark still had moderate commercial strength based on its long history and nationwide sales.
 But the shared "thank you" meaning between MERCI and DANKE, in the context of chocolate, was too thin a thread to support a finding of likely confusion, especially when the marks look and sound nothing alike.

-What This Means for Your Brand
+Takeaways for Your Brand

 Identical meaning between marks does not automatically mean confusing similarity.
 The likelihood of confusion analysis weighs multiple factors.
 Sound, appearance, and commercial impression all matter.
 A mark that means the same thing as a competitor's mark can still be registrable if it looks and sounds different enough.